ubnetdef/lockdown-website/content/registration.md

 title = "Registration"
 +++

-Lockdown v6 will be held on April 27, 2019.
-Sign up here: **https://forms.gle/WB3xWXq47T24TMdR7**
+Lockdown v7 will be held on October 26th, 2019.
+Please check back later for registration details!

 If you have any questions regarding Lockdown, please feel free to email **ubnetdef@buffalo.edu**